citp/privacy-policy-historical/a/av/avv/avvo.com.md

  **1\.
 Non-personal information**

-We use information other than Personal Information, including aggregated or anonymized information, for remarketing with Google Analytics, for ad targeting, to analyze trends, administer the Services, improve customer service, diagnose problems with our servers, track user movement, and gather demographic information for aggregate use.
-Third party ad platforms may use this information for a similar purpose, but you should follow up with third parties and confirm their information collection and usage practices directly.  _We may freely publish, disclose and use information other than Personal Information, including aggregated or anonymized Personal Information, to or with third parties._
+We use certain information (such as usage information, information collected automatically through cookies and other tracking technologies, and aggregated or anonymized information), for remarketing with Google Analytics, for ad targeting, to analyze trends, administer the Services, improve customer service, diagnose problems with our servers, track user movement, and gather demographic information for aggregate use.
+Third-party ad platforms may use this information for a similar purpose, but you should follow up with third parties and confirm their information collection and usage practices directly.  _We may freely publish, disclose and use this information to or with third parties._

  **2\.
 Personal information**

 We use Personal Information to facilitate your use of the Services, to process your requests or transactions, to provide you with information, products and services you request, to administer and assist us with the operation of our business, and for the purpose for which the information was provided.
 We may use the information we collect to send you news relevant to you or in accordance with your preferences.
 We may also send you advertisements from third parties.  _We do not disclose, rent, sell or otherwise make available your Personal Information to third parties for direct marketing purposes._

  **3\.
-Third party service providers**
+Third-party service providers**

-In the event that we engage with third party service providers in connection with our Services, we may share Personal Information with such service providers who need access to such information to carry out their work for us.
+In the event that we engage with third-party service providers in connection with our Services, we may share Personal Information with such service providers who need access to such information to carry out their work for us.
 For example, we may use credit card processing or verification companies to verify credit card information or to verify your identity.
 Other than such service providers, we do not share Personal Information with third parties unless (1) you have indicated to us that you wish to receive information from such parties; (2) you otherwise give us your consent to do so; or (3) in response to a request for information or a subpoena.

  **4\.
 Text messaging**

 We do not ordinarily send text messages for marketing purposes, but to the extent you provide us with your mobile telephone number, you consent to the transmission of text messages to such number, and waive any rights you may have under the Telephone Consumer Protection Act.
-You may, however, contact us and opt out of receiving such texts.
+You may, however, contact us and opt-out of receiving such texts.

  **Managing your preferences**